Skip to main content

 L-BFGSf\nabla f + approximate H1H^{-1}Quasi-quadraticH~1f-\tilde{H}^{-1} \nabla fO(mn)O(mn), mnm \ll nSuperlinear

-Newton's method finds the exact minimum of the quadratic approximation in one step.
-It converges quadratically near a minimum (xt+1xcxtx2\|x_{t+1} - x^*\| \leq c\|x_t - x^*\|^2) but is impractical for neural networks (n>106n > 10^6) because forming and inverting the Hessian costs O(n2)O(n^2) memory and O(n3)O(n^3) computation.
+For a strictly quadratic objective, Newton's method finds the exact minimum in one step (the quadratic approximation is exact).
+For a general smooth ff, it instead converges quadratically near a minimum (xt+1xcxtx2\|x_{t+1} - x^*\| \leq c\|x_t - x^*\|^2).
+Either way it is impractical for neural networks (n>106n > 10^6) because forming and inverting the Hessian costs O(n2)O(n^2) memory and O(n3)O(n^3) computation.

 Implicit Function Theorem and Implicit Differentiation